neuecc/UniRx/README.md

 }
 ```

-For more on reactive UI programming please consult Sample12, Sample13 and the ReactiveProperty section below.
+For more on reactive UI programming please consult Sample12, Sample13 and the `ReactiveProperty` section below.

-ReactiveProperty, ReactiveCollection
+`ReactiveProperty`, `ReactiveCollection`
 ---
 Game data often requires notification.
 Should we use properties and events (callbacks)?
 That's often too complex.
-UniRx provides ReactiveProperty, a lightweight property broker.
+UniRx provides `ReactiveProperty`, a lightweight property broker.

 ```csharp
 // Reactive Notification Model